hvmanker/hvmanker/README.md

 - 👋 Hi, I’m @hvmanker
 - 👀 I’m interested in logical development
-- 🌱 I’m currently learning java dsa c++
+- 🌱 I’m currently learning dsa and full stack web development
-- 💞️ I’m looking to collaborate on python java and learining new things
+- 💞️ I’m looking to collaborate on full stack development and learining new things
 - 📫 How to reach me himankverma121@gmail.com

 <!---